Help shape our policies

 Would you like to have a say in how we shape our policies?
 Here’s your chance.
 This section is for consumers, food businesses, local authorities and anyone interested in the work of the FSA.
 We want you to tell us how our proposals – both legislative and non-legislative – might affect you and your work.

 In the early development stages of policy, your feedback will help us when we are negotiating proposals in Europe and before we launch any formal consultation in the UK.
+We aim to provide timely updates on how your feedback has shaped our proposals and how we will take proposals forward.
+This will normally include publishing a summary of responses received.
+We will not publish any personal data, such as your full name.

 Subscribe to our mailing list to receive an email alert every time we publish a new or updated proposal in this section.